 700 years ago, snow fell on a dormant volcano in Iceland.
 Over the centuries, pressure from subsequent snowfall squeezed out the air and compressed the snowflakes into sapphire blue glacier ice.
 On a sunny November day, we hike and ice climb Sólheimajökull glacier, passing ice caves and moulins carved by meltwater.
 As dense as the ice is, it’s amazing how well an ice axe pierces and holds with only a light swing.
 Kick, kick.
 Crampons holding.
 Swing, swing.
 Ice axes holding.
 Repeat.
 Black and grey ribbons weave through the ice – ash from volcanic eruptions.
 We’re grateful to experience this fleeting beauty.
 Like most glaciers in the world, this one is retreating rapidly.
 By next year, the area we climbed will be gone. -Cameron Walker, Sustainability Department

 Out of Africa

-Bethanie Maclean (HR and ski shop) along with Carrie Holder (Human Resources) travelled across the globe to Tanzania, Africa to attempt Killimanjaro, the world’s highest free standing mountain at 19, 341 feet AND to take in the abundant wildlife and scenery Africa has to offer.
+Bethanie Maclean (HR and ski shop) along with Carrie Holder (Human Resources) traveled across the globe to Tanzania, Africa to attempt Kilimanjaro, the world’s highest free-standing mountain at 19, 341 feet AND to take in the abundant wildlife and scenery Africa has to offer.

 Their trip was booked through G Adventures, a company that gives back to the communities they travel to.
 While the trip was mostly spent roughing it in a tent, one night was spent at a lodge, The Stella Maris, where profits from the lodge support a local school.